Working with partners at Cornell and Stanford, the VTRG explores a variety of challenges for mechanical and appearance-based textile simulation.

 Utilizing a computerized tomography (CT) scanning process, we are able to demonstrate the behavior of the yarns and the sequencing of the action within each sample.
 We then set up looms to create new samples informed by the old constructions, resulting in novel tools that draw upon rapid prototyping and complex computational modeling to reanimate these industrial techniques as viable strategies for the production of contemporary fabrics.

-Paper presentation, exhibition and publication: Futurescan4: Valuing Practice, January 2019, University of Bolton, UK; research discussion: Repair and Design Futures, RISD Museum, March 2019, Providence, RI; paper submission, Journal of Textile Design Research and Practice, UK
+Paper presentation, exhibition and publication: Futurescan4: Valuing Practice, January 2019, University of Bolton, UK; research discussion: Repair and Design Futures, RISD Museum, March 2019, Providence, RI; paper publication, Journal of Textile Design Research and Practice, UK

 Weaving Objects: Spatial Design and Functionality of 3D Woven Textiles